lub90/ct-pass-store/backend/README.md

 ### Fixes
 - Ensure wrong HTTP methods on endpoints return proper client responses with `405 Method Not Allowed` without side effects instead of internal server errors
 - Ensure HTTP methods on non-existing endpoints return `404 Not Found` without any side effects
+- Extend self-tests to also check whether reade and write access to the database work
 - Optimize backend calls by moving `ExtensionDataContainer` into its own container (current `GET`, `PUT`, `DELETE` responses are slow)
 - Implement and test 2FA when `requirePasswordForPasswordChange = true`
 - Extend the `/test` endpoint to verify that log files and non-public folders are not accessible externally